-• 31 - Calling Line Identification Restriction for one call
+• 31 - Calling Line Identification Restriction

 31<num_to_call> calls the provided number enabling/disabling Calling Line Identification Restriction for that single call, e.g. to call 431000 anonymously make sure to have subscriber's caller preferences 'clir' disabled and dial 3101000.
 If 'clir' preference is enabled, this will disable Calling Line Identification Restriction for this particular call.